Meteor-Community-Packages/Meteor-CollectionFS/README.md

 });
 ```

+Alternatively, you can pass your filters object to `myFSCollection.addFilters()`.

 To be secure, this must be added on the server; however, you should use the `filter`
 option on the client, too, to help catch many of the disallowed uploads there
 and allow you to display a helpful message with your `onInvalid` function.